 D’Arcy was able to convince his firm and two others, Golden Gate Capital and Accel, to join him in sponsoring the trip.
 Last spring, students from the College of Arts and Letters, Mendoza College of Business, College of Engineering, and College of Science spent several days at the firms, meeting members of the team, getting acquainted with what they do, who works in the field, and what one needs to do to land a job in the industry.
 The also toured Google headquarters and went sightseeing at Alcatraz Island.

 “We offered a simple understanding of what it is that people in the finance world do.
-To a lot of those students, it’s such a crazy world and they don’t understand it, so they don’t bother to look,” D’Arcy said.
+To a lot of those students, it’s such a crazy world and they don’t understand it, so they don’t bother to look,” said D’Arcy, who majored in economics and history at Notre Dame.
 “I want these students to develop and establish those connections so they can understand what happens on Wall Street and alternative investments.
 Now they know someone they can ping and understand how to apply for a job or to get guidance on the other opportunities available in the industry.”

 Several students started conversations with investors they met on the spring trip, with two landing internships at companies they visited.
 Minor interned at Sixth Street and is set to become an analyst when he graduates this spring.
 The experience was so successful, Pierce has been planning another trek over fall break this month.

 Though he had long considered a career in medicine before changing his major to sociology, Minor saw the trip as a way to expand his horizons.

 “I never really considered a career of going into investment banking or finance.
 I didn’t know what a private equity fund was,” Minor said.
 “But I wanted an opportunity to learn about a different world.
 I thought it would be interesting to look inside a new industry.”

 As part of the alternative investment trek, the group also toured Google headquarters and visited Alcatraz Island.